Lancashire Union Railway: History

 The LUR also built a line, the "Whelley Loop", that bypassed Wigan to the east.
 It opened in 1869, mainly for freight.
 Stations at and Amberswood were open for only three months between 1 January and 1 March 1872.
 Additional connections were made to the NUR's West Coast Main Line north and south of Wigan in 1882 and 1886 respectively, and to other lines radiating from Wigan, thus allowing many trains to bypass Wigan.

-The LUR company was vested jointly between the LNWR and LYR from 16 July 1883, until the two parent companies merged on 1 January 1922.
+Under the London and North Western Railway (New Railways) Act 1883 (46 & 47 Vict. c. cx) the Lancashire Union Railway Company was vested jointly between the LNWR and LYR from 16 July 1883, until the two parent companies merged on 1 January 1922.

 The Blackburn-to-Chorley line closed to passengers on 4 January 1960 and to goods in 1966, although a short section between Cherry Tree and continued until 1968.
 The Chorley-to-Wigan line also closed to passengers in 1960, and to goods on 25 May 1971.
 The Whelley Loop survived until 1976.
 The Wigan-to-St Helens section is still in use as part of the Liverpool to Wigan Line.